ekun/Master/Feedback.md

 [X] Describe how the findings and tool will be made available (github repos).

 ## PeacefulBanana
-[] Improve description , so the purpose of the chapter is more clear.
+[s] Improve description , so the purpose of the chapter is more clear.

-[] Add figures of chapter/screenshots
+[s] Add figures of chapter/screenshots

 [] Clarify what we share in the tool.
 Experience vs reflection outcome vs reflection session

-[] Integrate main goal / 2.3 into 2.1
+[X] Integrate main goal / 2.3 into 2.1

 ## Background
 [] Monica thought most of our work fitted in the conduct reflection phase?